Matt90hz/ObjectsMessenger/IncaTechnologies.ObjectsMessenger/_docs/README.md

 ```

 ### Register the messenger
 It is possible to register any `Messenger` into the `MessengerHub`.
-This will allow handling the messenger’s events in a single place.
+This will allow handling the messenger's events in a single place.

 ```csharp
 MessengerHub.Default.RegisterMessenger(currentUserMessenger);